DivvyCloud/QuickStart/README.md

 ## Set Export Variables

 When registering your installation, BotFactory checks the values of certain registration variables, specifically your company information, your name, and your email.
-To set her export variables, Jane Doe at Acme Corporation, for example, would use the following:
+For example, Jane Doe at Acme Corporation would use the following export variables:

 ```bash
 export DIVVY_HOME='pwd'